Magyartanulas/magyartanulas.github.io/Section2.md

 order: 2
 ---

-## Phrases
+## Phrases & Words

-Now that you've mastered pronunciation, here are some basic **informal** phrases to get you started!
+Now that you've mastered pronunciation, here are some basic phrases and words to get you started!
-Note, everything here is simplified and not much is explained, but as the sections progress, everything will start to click.
+Note, everything here is simplified and not much is explained, but if you keep coming back to here, everything will start to click.

 | Magyar                                             | English                       |
 |----------------------------------------------------|-------------------------------|